 • What is a pygmy seahorse?

-Pygmy seahorses are a group of seven species of miniature syngnathids (technical name for seahorses and pipefish) fish that live in the Coral Triangle region of southeast Asia.
+Pygmy seahorses are a group of eight species of miniature syngnathids (technical name for seahorses and pipefish) fish that live in the Coral Triangle region of southeast Asia.

 • What is the size of a pygmy seahorse?

 They range in length from 1.4 – 2.7 cm between the tip of the tail to the end of the snout.

 • How many species of pygmy seahorse are there?

 Within the first decade of the 21st century seven of the described total of eight species of pygmy seahorse were officially named.
 Before that only Bargibant’s pygmy seahorse was known to science, having been described in 1970.
 Since then two species have been synonymised – Severn’s and Pontoh’s pygmy seahorses are now known to represent a single species, so the name Hippocampus severnsi has been dropped.

 Follow the LINK to more information and images of each of the pygmy seahorse species individually:

 Bargibant’s Pygmy Seahorse (Hippocampus bargibanti) – 1970